linuxluigi/kellerbot/docs/telegram.rst

     Der Bot Name muss immer mit ``bot`` enden und muss einzigartig sein, also der Name darf noch nicht vergeben sein!
     Beispiele ``Keller_bot``, ``KellerBot``, ``kellerbot`` oder ``kellerBOT``.

-Nachdem erstellen des Bots gibt Telegram die URL & den Token des Bots aus:
+Nachdem erstellen des Bots gibt Telegram die URL & den :term:`Token` des Bots aus:

     Done!
 Congratulations on your new bot.
 You will find it at `t.me/KellerBot`_.
 You can now add a description, about section and profile picture for your bot, see /help for a list of commands.
 By the way, when you've finished creating your cool bot, ping our Bot Support if you want a better username for it.
 Just make sure the bot is fully operational before you do this.